SHOULD I CONSIDER A PHASED RETIREMENT?

 Is phased retirement right for you?

 Slowly stepping back from work might not be the right move for everyone.
-However, you might benefit from phased employment if you:
+However, phased employment might be the perfect option if you:

 • Enjoy the work you do and want to keep it in your life